Top 10 TV Series

 Year: 2011

 John Hannah at his absolute best.
-The ‘Roman’ style dialogue throughout is incredible - savage, poetic, and endlessly quotable.
-I couldn’t get into seasons 3 & 4 due to the lead actor change and the dialogue not quite hitting the same heights.
-But this prequel season?
-Perfection – blood, gore, intrigue, betrayal, love, and death.
-If Ridley Scott’s Gladiator left you wanting more, then come here (not its sequel).
-Season 1 of Spartacus is also great, despite the poor opening episode – so make sure you get through it.
-Be warned too: if there was a higher rating than ‘18’, this would certainly qualify.
-Definitely worth it though.
-Batiatus (John Hannah) is worth the price of admission alone.
+The ‘Roman’ style dialogue is incredible throughout - savage, poetic, endlessly quotable.
+Seasons 3 and 4 I couldn’t get into after the lead actor change, but this prequel season?
+All the blood and gore and betrayal you could want, with actual heart underneath it.
+If Ridley Scott’s Gladiator left you wanting more, come here (not its sequel).
+Season 1 is also great despite the poor opening episode, so push through it.
+Batiatus is worth the price of admission alone.

 💬 Favourite Quote